Updated·Falk Gottlob··updated ·3 min read

 One PM building prototypes makes people curious.
 Three PMs doing it creates momentum.
 A whole team building prototypes becomes the culture.

 PRDs had their moment.
 But when you can build it faster than describe it, the description is just overhead.
+For the assumption testing practice that makes fast prototyping safe, see the handbook.

 Build it.